ilkay-polat/Clean-Code/README.md

 **Open Closed Principle (OCP)**:
 The Open Closed Principle emphasizes the importance of designing software modules that are open for extension but closed for modification.
 In simpler terms, it encourages developers to build systems in a way that allows new functionalities to be added without altering existing code.

+**Liskov Substitution Principle (LSP)**:
+The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+In simpler terms, if a program is using a base class, it should be able to use any of its derived classes without knowing it, and the program should still work correctly.
+This principle builds on the concept of polymorphism, allowing objects of different classes to be treated as objects of a common superclass.